 A good business card can work for you when you might only get a passing moment for an introduction.
 State your name, email, phone, and a main deliverable--specific functions and capabilities you possess.

 Keep them concise and clean.
 Don't cloud them with eye garbage.
 If you don't have any business cards, you can create your own and order them from Vistaprint.

 Be prepared to accept and store other peers business cards and information.
-Keep a card binder or something else that will suffice to house people's business cards.
+Keep a card binder or folder to house people's business cards.
 Don't forget you can store information in your phone as well.

-Strike up a conversation with anyone who seems interesting or big presenters who may seem unattainable.
+Strike up a conversation with anyone who seems interesting or any big presenters who may seem unattainable.
 Many people are willing to talk as long as you're intelligent about it and ask smart, open-ended questions that engages and prompts a dialogue.
 Be friendly.
-Don't alienate people with a pretentious demeanor or shut off people whom you think are lesser than you.
+Don't alienate people with a pretentious demeanor, or shut off people whom you think are lesser than you.

-After they are done with their speech, try to make an impression and get some of their time.
-If they talk to you, ask them two of your most important questions and try to land an interview or meeting at a later time.
-Be short and don't take up much of their time.
-If it doesn't work out, try to at least slip them a business card and send them an email later in the week if you can.
+After they are done with their speech, try to make an impression, and get some of their time.
+If they talk to you, ask them two of your most important questions, and try to land an interview or meeting at a later time.
+Be short, and don't take up much of their time.
+If it doesn't work out, try to at least slip them a business card, and send them an email later in the week, if you can.

 After the commotion has died down from the convention or fair, it is important to keep ties with those you met and made connections with.
 Maintaining your network is just as important as building it.
-Email those you want to meet with again within a few days.
-You want to stay fresh in their minds and continue building on your history.
+Email those you want to meet with again,within a few days.
+You want to stay fresh in their minds, and continue building on your history.

 Social Media is also important for meeting people and prospective employers.
 With social media, you can research and find influential players in a company, and make connections to start building a history that you can use later when you prepare for meeting in person.
 Similarly, headhunters and employers can search for people like you and, if you sculpt your social media profiles well, find you based on your keywords and professional qualifications.